vszakats/hb/docs/contribs.md

 ## hbodbc

-Harbour ODBC Library.
-Includes wrappers and helper classes to work with various RDBMS.
+ODBC library for Harbour.
+Includes bindings and helper classes to work with various RDBMS via ODBC.

 ## hbpgsql